michuW93/microsoft_azure_fundamentals/README.md

 9. What can require two or more elements for full authentication.
 How it's called?
 Multi-Factor Authentication (MFA) can require two or more elements for full authentication.
 10. With Azure Site Recovery you can you can replicate data over VPN?
 No, <b>you can replicate data over public internet with ExpressRoute</b>
 11. What's the leagal agreement between Azure customer and Microsoft secure and process data?
 Data Protection Addendum (DPA)
+12. Let's assume you have 100 offices and you want to generate several billing reports from Azure.
+Each report will contain the Azure resource utilization for each office.
+You can use resource tags.
+Tags consist of pairs key/value.
+You can create 100 tags and tag every resource and later generate report based on tag.